-After college, I entered graduate school at the University of Minnesota where I would eventually get my Master's in Educational Psychology.
-Studying school psychology was actually when I realized that I wanted to teach, and after my first year in graduate school, I packed two suitcases and moved to New York City to join the New York City Teaching Fellows program.
+After graduating college, I attended the University of Minnesota's Educational Psychology program to become a school psychologist.
+While I eventually got my masters in Ed Psych, it was during my first year of coursework that I realized I wanted to be in the classroom, and when summer came I packed my life into two suitcases and moved to New York as part of the New York City Teaching Fellows program.

-Over the next ten years, I ended up not only finishing up my degree in school psychology, but I also got graduate degrees in curriculum & instruction and educational administration.
+Over the course of the decade that followed, I finished up my degree in school psychology and went on to get additional graduate degrees in curriculum development and educational administration.